acplaza/acplaza/README.md

 # ACNH API

-This is a REST API to look up islands by their Dodo Codes.
-More functionality is planned.
+This is a REST API for programmatic access to Dodo Codes and Custom Designs.

+## Endpoints

+- /host-session/:dodo-code
+Returns info about an active island hosting session.
+- /design/:custom-design-code
+Returns the unprocessed response from Nintendo's servers.
+Contains the raw data for the image along with its palette and creator information.
+Binary data (`resp.mData.mData`) is base64 encoded.
+- /design/:custom-design-code.tar
+Returns a tar archive containing a PNG render of each layer of the given custom design code.

 ## Setup